 It had started before he’d even arrived, as he sat in his seat on the small plane from Johannesburg.
 Staring out the window he watched the landscape below become the rolling hills and granite domes he knew, huge rocky outcrops emerging from the winter-brown vegetation, looming over the towns and villages scattered between them.
 Here was a central mystery of modern life: how, only hours before, had he been on the other side of the world and now, after one night’s sleep in a seat, with little sense of actual motion, how was he here?
 His brain was still trying to catch up, still trying to process what had happened.

 From the moment he got off the plane and walked through the arrivals hall of the new airport to be greeted by Helen he had felt like he was in some sort of waking dream, like he had stepped back into another life, into the life of another person entirely.
-The only feeling he could think of that felt similar to this was the sense of anticipation and dread he felt when he stood in the wings, waiting to step onto stage as a character, to enact his life for an audience.
+The only feeling he could think of that felt similar to this was the sense of anticipation and dread he felt when he stood in the wings, waiting to step onto stage as a character, to enact this life for an audience.

-Two of Helen’s children were running around her, shouting at the top of their lungs, and she was in the middle of shushing them when she saw him.
+At the airport two of Helen’s children were running around her, shouting at the top of their lungs, and she was in the middle of shushing them when she saw him.
 And her face seemed to crumple then, her eyes suddenly filled with tears and she walked quickly over to hug him.

 Thank you for coming, she said as she put her arms around him awkwardly, his small backpack getting in the way.
 Thank you.

 And he had suddenly felt the weight of years of delayed guilt in that moment.
 All of the feelings of responsibility he had long ago forgotten, had long discarded, came back to him.